I'm a Swedish-based Lean consultant, and the owner of the free World-Class-Manufacturing.com web site.

 Standardized Work Instructions support consistent optimal processing by every operator.

-SWI, especially Visual Work Instructions, provide a convenient way for supervisors to check the operators’ actions.
+SWI, especially Visual Work Instructions, provide a convenient way for supervisors to check the operators' actions and to initiate improvements.

 SWI provide corporate memory of best practices.